theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 #### Update Preparation

 {: .box-tip }
-**Tip:** Subscribe via [email](mailto:info@theobald-software.com) to Theobald Software’s regular newsletter that informs about changes in the version history and release notes.
+**Tip:** Subscribe via [email](mailto:news@theobald-software.com) to Theobald Software’s technical newsletter that informs about new feature releases, knowledge base articles and and release notes.

 1. Check if you have a working test environment with a valid license and maintenance.
 2. Make sure that the test environment is a copy of the current production environment.